 First, let’s take a look at the advantages that single tenancy has to offer:

-As you know, while there is no system that is 100% secure, single tenant environments more readily allow for increased security as each customer’s data is completely separate from any other’s.
+- Security.
+While no system is 100% secure, single tenant environments more readily allow for increased security as each customer’s data is completely separate from any other’s.
 The chance that one customer will accidently access another’s data (as in a multi-tenant environment) is essentially eliminated.

 - Reliability.
 Single tenant architectures are widely considered to be more reliable because the performance of one customer’s software instance is not affected by the performance of another customer’s.